Freddie Mercury – Bio

 He formed Queen in 1970 with guitarist Brian May and drummer Roger Taylor.

-On November 22, 1991, Mercury called Queen’s manager Jim Beach over to his Kensington home to discuss a public statement.
-The next day, November 23, 1991, the following announcement was made to the international press on behalf of Mercury”
+On 22 November 1991, Mercury called Queen’s manager Jim Beach to his Kensington home to prepare a public statement, which was released the following day:

 Following the enormous conjecture in the press over the last two weeks, I wish to confirm that I have been tested HIV positive and have AIDS.